-In this paper, we provide a solid theoretic foundation for the polynomial fitting step in the MLS procedure.
-We have discussed the possible choices of weight functions and we have proposed algorithms for choosing the optimal parameters for weight functions.
+In this paper, we study the relation between bandwidth selection and reconstruction quality for point-based surfaces.
+We provide a solid theoretic foundation for choosing bandwidths in polynomial fitting step in the MLS procedure.
+We discuss the possible choices of weight functions and we propose algorithms for choosing the optimal parameters for weight functions.
 We have tested our methods on functionals, surfaces and real world scanning models.
 Our methods work for clean data as well as for noisy data.